Saraholoughlin5/Milestone-Project-3/README.md

 #### **Text Content**<a name="textcontent"></a>
-The recipes and text were mainly sourced from https://www.allrecipes.com/, and updated by me.
+Recipes from https://www.allrecipes.com/ were used as source material.
 I provided all of the remaining text for the app.